 This consists of two steps.
-The first step is the submission of the outline proposal which is about 4 pages.
-A well-structured template provides clear requirements for the content of this proposal.
-This will ensure ESA receives sufficiently detailed proposals, allowing a proper first assessment of the idea with regards to the technological approach as well as the commercial environment.
+First, download, complete, and submit via email the Outline Proposal Form, which clearly indicates the requirements for your proposal.
+It ensures that ESA receives sufficiently detailed proposals, allowing a proper first assessment of the idea with regards to the technological approach as well as the commercial environment.
 This template can be found on the telecommunications website at http://telecom.esa.int/newcomers.

 The information that has to be provided includes the description of the identified business opportunity, the role of satcom, the proposed solution and project content, company background and experience, cost/price, duration, contact information and SME status.

 Once an outline proposal has been accepted, the SME will then be invited to submit a complete proposal, the second step in the process.
-A set of tender documents detail the requirements for the complete proposal, and is available on ESA's Electronic Tender System EMITS (http://emits.esa.int/).
+A set of tender documents detail the requirements for the complete proposal, and is available on ESA's Electronic Tender System EMITS under call number: AO5658 "ESA TELECOM NEWCOMERS' INITIATIVE - CALL FOR PROPOSALS".
 This proposal will be subject to a complete evaluation.
 A positive evaluation usually results in a recommendation for a contract award.

 When can a company submit an outline proposal?